sakorkko/ndtt/README.md

 sudo dd if=/path/to/image.img of=/dev/mmcblk0 bs=16M
 ```

-## Serial connection for intial configuration
+## Serial connection for initial configuration
 Minicom seems to work on linux and Putty on windows.
 Settings used are: 115200 baudrate, 8N1, NOR
 Com ports on linux usually are on /dev/ttyUSBX, where X is 0-3